 During the Covid-19 pandemic many global projects have had to close down due to regulations, but our WHED project in Bangladesh has been serving its community in new ways.

 In response to the reduced income of many in the local community, our Partner has been providing emergency food relief to children, families and teachers.
-A second round of food packages has recently been distributed.
+A second round of food relief packages has recently been distributed.

-Through this most recent distribution 61 students, 25 school staff and their families and another 120 community family have received food support.
+Through this most recent distribution 61 students, 25 school staff and their families and another 120 community family have received food relief support.

 Before the lockdown period, this program was able to bring water to a rural community in Bangladesh which opened up opportunity for farmers and the local school to earn a new source of income through selling crops.
 This new income stream has allowed the local school to be self-sufficient.